 - Hazards such as radon, lead paint, mold or asbestos

-5 home inspection mistakes
+5 home inspection mistakes to avoid

 1. Not researching the inspector